 Lots of newlyweds are moving to a new trend of making their maiden name their middle name, and their spouse's name their last name.
 So for example, Jane Anne Jones becomes Jane Jones Smith, where Jones is now their middle name.
 While it reads a bit like a double barrelled name, this subtle difference actually makes a big difference when it comes to filling out forms and dealing with organisations over the phone where it is often easier to communicate a simple last name.
 It combines the best of both worlds and allows newlyweds to retain their maiden name, but also take on their spouse's name, and the best bit is it is completely legal and easy to do.

-The last option is to make up a totally new name.
+Another option is to make up a totally new name.
 The sky is the limit here and you can choose anything you like, from a combination of names to something completely new.
 It's perfectly legal and you can both use this name if you like.

-Read more about your name change options here.
+There are actually lots of different ways you can change or you, read more about your name change options here.

 If you want to make your name change legal, you're going to need evidence of your name change to satisfy authorities and organisations that you are going to, or already have changed your name.

 The evidence you need depends on what you change your name to and the kind of name change process you go through.
 This will be different, for example, if you take on your husband's name or if you make up a new name.
 Despite popular belief, the 'certificate' that your marriage celebrant gives you on your wedding day is not enough.
 This is a commemorative certificate only and won't be accepted as it is not an official document.
 Your "official" certificate comes from the Registry of Births Deaths and Marriages once your marriage celebrant has registered your marriage.

 Contact your state or territory's Registry of Births Deaths and Marriages (BDM) in order to get a copy of your registered certificate:

 Western Australia - WA BDM

 South Australia - SA BDM

 Tasmania - TAS BDM